trevorsandy/ai-suite/README.md

 ## ⚡️ Quick start and usage

-The main component of the self-hosted AI-Suite is a docker compose file pre-configured with network and disk so there isn’t much else you need to install.
+All components of the self-hosted AI-Suite, except if running Ollama from your host, is installed through `suite_services.py` and managed through a Docker Compose file pre-configured with network and disk so there isn’t much else you need to install.
 After completing the installation steps above, follow the steps below to get started.
+First, start with **n8n**.

-Use the settings specified below to upate Credentials.
+Use the following settings to confirm or upate n8n Credentials.

 - Local Ollama service: base URL <http://ollama:11434/> (n8n config), <http://localhost:11434/>
 (browser)